bajohn/serverlessconf2019/example/Queries.md

 - Your closest to X location is "{on_street}" between "{from_street}" and "to{street}} - Alternatives in include the below [Paginated set of results form this page]

 Q: Where are there loading zones for driver?
-- Query on "{PS-279C}" are commercial zones for drivers to load their vehicles in this are.
+- Query on "{PS-279C}" and "PS-153E" are commercial zones for drivers to load their vehicles in this are.
 Alternatives include in the below [Paginated set of results form this page]

         {
             "type": "Feature",